 Add 3 hp to run alternator, water pump, power steering pump = 57 hp.

-Winter 2011-2012 was warm, so average mileage only dropped to 30.1 MPG.
 Summer 2014 was not as warm as previous summers, but the addition of the vacuum gauge helped increase summer mileage to 38.2 MPG.
+Winter 2014-2015 was colder than normal, so average mileage dropped to 30.0 MPG.